COVID-19 pandemic in Bhutan: May 2020

 Later in the day, a third person in quarantine also tested positive bringing the total cases to 24 and active cases to 18.

 24 May: Three more Bhutanese, all returned from the middle east and held in quarantine, tested positive today, 2 males 23 and 29 years old and one female 29 years old.
 Two were in a quarantine facility in Thimphu and one at Paro.
 They will all be moved to the COVID-19 isolation ward at JDWNRH today.

 25 May: The Republic of Korea provided grant aid of US$400,000 to the Ministry of Health today.
 Out of the total grant, US$200,000 was used to procure test kits which can conduct 17,250 tests.
-The other half of the grant will be used to support COVID-19 response measures.
+The other half of the grant would be used to support COVID-19 response measures.
 The test kits were handed over by the Korea International Cooperation Agency (KOICA) in Bhutan to the Ministry of Health this morning.
 Based on experience in Korea, KOICA said mass testing could support Bhutan in managing and preventing the spread of COVID-19 effectively.